Aldershot: Hampshire County Council

-As of the May 2018 Rushmoor Borough Council Elections and the May 2017 Hampshire County Council Elections, of the 20 seats on Rushmoor Borough Council and Hampshire County Council covering Aldershot, the Conservatives hold 12 and Labour hold 8.
+As of the May 2018 Rushmoor Borough Council elections and the May 2017 Hampshire County Council elections, of the 20 seats on Rushmoor Borough Council and Hampshire County Council covering Aldershot, the Conservatives hold 12 and Labour hold 8.

 Member of Parliament

 The town is represented in Parliament through the Aldershot constituency.
-The current MP is Leo Docherty, Conservative.
+The current MP is Alex Baker of the Labour party.

-Climate

-Aldershot is a Cfb according to the Köppen climate classification.